Parking Lot Solar Canopy ROI Calculator

 Is this financial advice?

-No. The calculator is for educational and planning purposes only.
-It does not replace engineering design, tax advice, utility tariff analysis, or professional financial review.
+No. The calculator is a screening tool for planning and education.
+It does not replace engineering design, tariff analysis, tax review, or a formal investment memo.